1. What is this place?

 5. Can I be the delegate?

-Absolutely, and the process is simple: just start asking people for endorsements.
-Coming up with a clever, persuasive campaign will help your cause--your fellow shareholders will want to know how you can bring the Company to greater heights of profit!
-The delegate is the nation with the most endorsements each day, so go around and collect as many as you can.
+As a matter of fact, you can!
+Just start asking people for endorsements.
+Coming up with a clever, persuasive campaign will help your cause.
+The delegate is the nation with the most endorsements each day, so go around and collect as many as you can!
 Even if you never become the delegate, you will at least gather a lot of regional influence.

 Still wondering what this game has to offer?
 You are in luck!
 NS is a vast, complicated world, and you can play for years before you even break the surface.
 Here are a few resources to help you find something that interests you.